lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 ==============================================================

 The ``forced_objects`` pipeline (:ref:`getting-started-tutorial-forced-coadds`) created ``deepCoadd_forced_src`` datasets for each coadd in the example data repository.
-Being forced photometry catalogs, rows in each ``deepCoadd_forced_src`` table correspond row-for-row across all coadds in different filters for a sky map patch.
+Being forced photometry catalogs, rows in each ``deepCoadd_forced_src`` table correspond row-for-row across all coadds in different filters for a skymap patch.
 Since you don't have to do additional cross-matching, these ``deepCoadd_forced_src`` datasets are convenient.

 To get these datasets, open a Python session (`IPython`_ or `Jupyter Notebook`_) and create a Butler.